Alphabet Soup: A Guide to Therapy Credentials and Modalities

 These approaches work with the body as well as the mind, based on the understanding that trauma and emotion are stored somatically, not just cognitively.
 Somatic Experiencing, developed by Peter Levine, focuses on releasing trauma held in the nervous system.
 Sensorimotor Psychotherapy integrates body awareness with talk therapy.
 EMDR (Eye Movement Desensitization and Reprocessing), developed by Francine Shapiro, uses bilateral stimulation to help process traumatic memories.

 The somatic family as a whole has a growing evidence base.
 Somatic Experiencing and Sensorimotor Psychotherapy have promising clinical evidence, but fewer large controlled trials than the more established approaches.
-EMDR has reasonable outcome research, particularly for PTSD, though it sits in an unusual position.
+EMDR has reasonable outcome research, particularly for PTSD.
 Its outcomes are better researched than some somatic approaches, but its proposed mechanism is disputed in ways that place it closer to pseudoscience in some critics’ eyes.
 We will examine this more closely in a future post.

 Internal Family Systems

 Internal Family Systems (IFS), developed by Richard Schwartz, does not fit neatly into the other families.
 It views the mind as containing multiple sub-personalities or parts and works toward internal harmony and integration.
-Some people find it transformative.
-Others find the framework adds unnecessary complexity.
+It works for some clients and therapists, and others find it unnecessary complex.
 The research is promising but still developing.

 Some approaches sit outside the main families and have thinner or more contested evidence bases.
 Hypnotherapy and various energy-based approaches fall into this category.
-Some people find them deeply useful, and they tend to be more dependent on therapist skill and client fit than the more structured approaches.
 These are worth considering if you think it is a good fit for you specifically.
 If you don’t find them compelling, you’re probably better going with a more researched modality.

 This is not an exhaustive list of approaches.
-Narrative therapy, solution-focused therapy, feminist therapy, and many others exist and are practiced widely.
 This “families” framework isn’t official, it’s just a way to start making sense of a complicated field.
-It’s a starting point, not a complete map.

 Next